BrightABOH/BrightABOH.github.io/_posts/2024-04-30-fiveblogpost.md

 We observe an interesting trend: out of 685 fraudulent claims, 683 (representing 99.7%) occurred at locations where no witnesses were present, and only 2 fraudulent claims had witnesses present.
 This suggests that, in the absence of witnesses at the accident scene, a claim is highly likely to be fraudulent.

-Next we analyze the claim size and its distribution to the fraudulent cases.
-Can we identify any trend with this?
-To answer this, we use this snippet
+Next, we examine the distribution of claim sizes in relation to fraudulent cases.
+Can we discern any patterns from this analysis?
+To explore this question, we'll utilize the following snippet.
 ```python
 # Replace negative claim sizes and zeros with NaN
 df_processed['ClaimSize'] = df_processed['ClaimSize'].apply(lambda x: np.nan if x <= 0 else x)